-Additionally, the types of bits that can be used in a drill press can be far larger and more precise.
-A Forstner bit is a great example.
-It's not advisable to use a Forstner bit to cut a flat-bottomed hole in a piece of stock using a hand-operated drill, but the drill press can handle the job effortlessly.
+Additionally, a drill press can handle bits that are far larger and more precise than those typically used with portable drills.
+For example, it's not advisable to use a Forstner bit to cut a flat-bottomed hole using a hand-operated drill, but the drill press can handle the job effortlessly.

-In order to perform any of these tasks, the key component of the drill press, the chuck, must be in good working order.
-If your chuck is not gripping the bit securely or if it is stiff or out of alignment, your drill press will not operate properly, and you'll notice that the holes you drill will not be as precise as if the chuck were functioning in an efficient manner.
+But In order to perform any of these tasks, the drill press's chuck—the clamping head that holds and turns the drill bits—must be in good working order.
+If the chuck is not gripping the bit securely or if it is stiff or out of alignment, your drill press will not operate properly, and the holes you drill will not be as precise.

-To clean your chuck, first, disconnect the power cable from the outlet for safety.
+To clean your chuck, first disconnect the power cable from the outlet for safety.
 Then remove any bit in the chuck, and rotate the collar so that the jaws are fully extended.
 Wipe the chuck clean with a dry, lint-free cloth.
-Next, retract the jaws completely, and blow any sawdust out from within the jaw opening using an air nozzle connected to an air compressor.
+Next, retract the jaws completely and blow any sawdust out from within the jaw opening using compressed air.
 This will blow out any loose sawdust or grime from within the jaws of the chuck.

 TIP: When using an air nozzle to blow out any loose particles, wear a pair of safety glasses to protect your eyes from any flying debris.

-These small chucks are removed by loosening a set screw within the open jaws of the chuck.
-However, on a drill press, in most cases, the chuck has a tapered shaft that is pressure fit within the spindle.
+On most hand-held drills, the chucks are removed by loosening a set screw inside the open jaws of the chuck, but with a drill press, the chuck has a tapered shaft that is pressure-fit within the spindle.

 With the chuck removed, wipe down the tapered shaft of the chuck with a dry, lint-free cloth.
 Then blow out the opening at the bottom of the quill spindle with compressed air to remove any grime or sawdust.

-To replace or re-install your chuck into the quill spindle, raise the quill to the highest position and tighten the quill lock to secure the spindle.
+To replace or re-install a chuck, raise the quill to the highest position and tighten the quill lock to secure the spindle.
 Rotate the drill press table out of the way so that it will not interfere with the installation of the chuck.

 Next, slide the tapered chuck shank into the quill spindle.
 Rotate the chuck slightly by hand until the square head at the top of the shank fits into the receptacle within the quill spindle.
 Retract the jaws fully, and smack the bottom of the chuck one time firmly with a mallet to seat the shank of the chuck into the quill spindle.